statcompute/freq_mob/README.md

 #### Introduction

-To mimic the py\_mob package (https://pypi.org/project/py-mob) for binary outcomes, the freq\_mob is a collection of python functions that would generate the monotonic binning and perform the variable transformation for frequency outcomes such that the pearson correlation between the transformed X and Ln(Y) is equal to 1.
+To mimic the py\_mob package (https://pypi.org/project/py-mob) for binary outcomes, the freq\_mob is a collection of python functions that would generate the monotonic binning and perform the variable transformation for frequency outcomes such that the Pearson correlation between the transformed X and Ln(Y) is equal to 1.

 #### Core Functions